roseGWASbrowser/PopGen_GWAS_19thcentury_roses/README.md

 ### 3/ Population structure, kinship and diversity estimates (see ./popgenomics)

+This section covers different analyses, including the inference of the population structure based on the SNP array and the WGS data.
+More detail is given in specific README within each directory.<br>

 ### 4/ GWAS analyses (see ./GWAS)

 ### 5/ Scripts and files to generate the main figures (see ./main_figures)